 If you play with your cat before every meal, they will understand how the day works and will be less troublesome at night.

 An additional tip: serve the final meal of the day minutes before you go to sleep.
 It is best if your cat finishes only when you are in bed and pretend to be asleep.

 #3 Make bedroom entrance less appealing for your cat

 Your cat comes to a bedroom door, tries to scratch at it, but sssCat lets loose a burst of air.
 Your cat will not try scratching again very soon, and even if he does, sssCat will do its dirty job again… and again.
 What this device provides is consistency, and in any training, consistency is key.
 Pretty soon your cat will understand that the door is not a very friendly location at night, and will not even try to approach it.
-You can buy sssCat here.
+You can buy sssCat here on Amazon.

 Another thing that many cats don’t like is a runner mat placed with pins up next to a door, and/or double-sided tape stuck to the door.
 Cats don’t like putting their paws on either of them and if the door is covered with sticky tape, he will not want to scratch at it.

 #4 Enrich your cat’s environment